informaticscentre/.github/.github/ISSUE_TEMPLATE/bug-report.md

 <!--How one can reproduce the issue - this is very important)-->

-## What is the current bug behavior?
+## What is the current bug behaviour?

 <!--What actually happens)-->

-## What is the expected correct behavior?
+## What is the expected correct behaviour?

 <!--What you should see instead-->